syncfusion-content/maui-docs/MAUI/Busy-Indicator/Set-Header.md

 ![Font Customization](Images/SetHeader/Fontattributes.png)

-## Font autoscaling enabled
+## FontAutoScalingEnabled

 The `FontAutoScalingEnabled` property is used to automatically scale the control's font size based on the operating system's text size.
-The default value of `FontAutoSaclingEnabled` property is `false`.
+The default value of `FontAutoScalingEnabled` property is `false`.

 {% tabs %}